formlio/forml/docs/workflow/operator.rst

     specific language governing permissions and limitations
     under the License.

+.. _operator:

 Operator Architecture
 =====================

 Operators are the high-level workflow entities used for implementing the actual ML pipeline expressions.
 They can be seen as dynamic macro-instructions expanding the particular task graph based on their composition logic.
-This is a very powerful concept as it completely abstracts away the internal wiring complexity of the low-level :doc:`task graph assembly <topology>` providing a simple interface for the pipeline expressions.
+This is a very powerful concept as it completely abstracts away the internal wiring complexity of the low-level :ref:`task graph assembly <topology>` providing a simple interface for the pipeline expressions.

 If parametrized (rather than hard-coded) with the particular actor implementations, operators can